Promise Zone Team

 Michael Huff - Federal Liaison

 Dr. Michael E. Huff serves as a program Analyst, Sacramento Promise Zone Liaison (Community Initiatives) with the HUD office of Field Policy & Management in the San Francisco Region Office.
-As a liaison, he is tasked with sharing best practices and with helping Promise Zone partners navigate federal funding opportunities - additionally, he is passionate, equity advocate for the Opportunity Zone Initiative.
+As a liaison, he is tasked with sharing best practices and with helping Promise Zone partners navigate federal funding opportunities.
+Additionally, he is a passionate equity advocate for the Opportunity Zone Initiative.

 Previously, he served volunteer terms with both Los Angeles-area Promise